zulip/zulip/docs/testing/linters.md

 Zulip has a script called `lint` that lives in our "tools" directory.
-It is the workhorse of our linting system, although in some cases it dispatches the heavy lifting to other components such as pyflakes, eslint, and other home grown tools.
+It is the workhorse of our linting system, although in some cases it dispatches the heavy lifting to other components such as Flake8, eslint, and other home grown tools.

 You can find the source code [here](https://github.com/zulip/zulip/blob/master/tools/lint).